 Chef/mastermind Grant Achatz serves food the likes of which you’ve never seen.
 Sit back and enjoy the show, a well-orchestrated ride that plays with textures, temperatures and notions of “normal” cuisine, while somehow remaining grounded in season, flavor and flawless execution.
-Past menu stunners have included squab with peppercorn custard, sorrel and strawberries; and cocoa-coated watermelon with cubed Kobe beef.
+Past menu stunners have included squab with peppercorn custard, sorrel and strawberries and cocoa-coated watermelon with cubed Kobe beef.
 But you never know what dish will steal the show when you’re in the audience.

 To dine at Grant Achatz’s follow-up to Alinea is a rare—and rarefied—opportunity to submit oneself to a very specific vision of what great dining might look like.
 That vision changes every three months, from French food to Italian food to modern plates that don’t even look like food.
 Usually the experience is more lighthearted and lively than Alinea.
 But it is in no way less delicious.

 Topolobampo is the most sophisticated and upscale of Rick Bayless's restaurants, and the one most frequented by President Obama and his family.
-As with all of Bayless's restaurants, the products used here are local and seasonal.
-So whether you're eating fresh oysters or ceviche or one of the beautiful moles, you know you're eating the best the season has to offer.
+As with all of Bayless's establishments, the products used here are local and seasonal.
+So whether you're eating fresh oysters or ceviche or one of the beautiful moles, you know you're eating the best the earth has to offer.
 An ever-changing menu means it's hard to predict exactly what will be on offer day to day—but because Bayless is involved, it never really feels like a gamble.

 Chicago has a few small, far from downtown places where chefs have carved out personal enclaves for high-level fine dining.
 But perhaps none were born with the maturity and finesse of this 34-seat, off-the-beaten-Lincoln-Square-path BYOB from husband-and-wife Chris and Nina Nugent.
 Chris, a veteran of Les Nomades, brings precision to every dish on the nine-course, $135 tasting menu.
 The food is technically flawless, while Nina’s front-of-the-house charm brings the personality.